otigon/automated-jb2a-animations/PDF/Auto-Recognized-Animations.md

 # The KeyWords below will be automatically recognized by the Automated Animations module

+### Spell name is Automatically Recognized, and plays with the Default Color.
+Put a Patreon color in the Source or Name field to change it

 ## SPELLS  (NOT case sensitive)